Language

 INNER JOIN is a core feature of relational databases, used to combine data from normalized tables.
 You specify the join condition in the ON clause, and only rows that satisfy the condition in both tables are returned.

-The legacy FROM table1, table2 WHERE table1.id = table2.id syntax is equivalent to INNER JOIN ...
-ON, but using explicit JOIN syntax is now preferred for clarity and readability.
+The FROM table1, table2 WHERE table1.id = table2.id syntax is equivalent to INNER JOIN ...
+ON, but some prefer writing explicit JOIN for readability.

 If you want to include rows even when there is no matching row in the other table, use LEFT JOIN / RIGHT JOIN.